ShyHi/ShyHi_Android/README.md

 Running the application:<br>
 Via Eclipse:<br>
-  * With an Android device connected via USB Debugging and ADB or an Android Emulator set up, right click the project->run as android application
+  * With an Android device connected via USB Debugging and ADB or an Android Emulator set up, right click the project->run as android application <br>
 Via APK <br>
   * Download and install the provided APK.